sherrycheungw/gridsome-forestry-starter/projects/space_planning.md

 project_fg_color: "#575757"

 ---
 Complete renovation is a full service that includes space planning, mood board, FF&E, and/or home styling.
 Our experienced team manages the entire construction from start to finish, ensuring a seamless and stress-free project for you that meets your budget.

-Phase I: Schematic Design

-Phase II: Construction Documentation

-Phase III: FF&E Proposal

-Phase IV: Site Work Begins

-After nailing down the schematic design (ie. space planning, design concept),  We first focus on the construction elements - materials from wall tiles, flooring to plumbing and lighting.
-We dive into furnishings - from furnitures pieces, cabinet hardware to curtains and rugs.
+Our full service design projects involve the following:

+* Space Plans and Concept Boards
+* All materials and furnishings selections (tiles, flooring, cabinetry, sanitaries, plumbing, lighting, sofas, rugs, curtains, etc)
+* Sketches, 2D drawings, 3D Renderings
+* Construction documentation or drawings (electrical and lighting plans, elevations, etc)
+* Site visits, client meetings and budget reviews
+* Procurement

 ![](/uploads/img_2227.JPG)